theeyeofcthulhu/shime/README.md

 ```console
 $ shime -t 00:30
 ```
-The time to count down is specified like: MINUTES:SECONDS.
+The time to count down is specified like: HOURS:MINUTES:SECONDS.
 The remaining time will be displayed on the screen.
 At the end, a short 'ding' sound will play and the program will exit.